thomassrour/katacoda-scenarios/new-scenario-template/step1.md

 As you can see, we now only have one `RUN` instruction, which reduces the number of intermediate layers to one.
 Furthermore, `--no-install-recommends` ensures that recommended packages which aren't dependecies aren't installed, which also optimizes the build.

-Then, build the image using
+Then, navigate to /root/project/Second_Try and build the image using

 ```
 docker build -t your_image_name .
 ```

-Firstly, you can easily notice that build time dramatically reduces in the second instance.
+Firstly, you can easily notice that build time is dramatically reduced in the second instance.
 Now, list the images using

 ```
 docker image ls
 ```

-You can notice that the second image is also smaller than the first one, by about 15 MBs.
+You can notice that the second image is also smaller than the first one, by about 12 MBs.
+While this may not seem significant for this instance, this optimization can come in very handy on a larger scale.

+As a side note, in general, you should try to only copy the artifacts you need into the final image.
+Furthermore,using this method, you will need to rebuild the entire image each time you want to add a new package.